On this page you will find not only the charities that Gareth is involved with but also other organisations that he spends time helping.

 Each Rhys Daniels Trust ‘Home from Home’ is self-contained and supplied to the family FREE OF CHARGE.
 The charity relies directly on financial support from kind and generous members of the public and corporate sponsorship, to fund its vital work.

-Gates Academy teaches children of ages 5-16+ and combines the 3 essential disciplines needed in any area of Performing Arts; Singing, Dancing and Acting.
+Gareth has joined forces with his partner, Faye Brookes, to create Fates Academy, a Performing Arts Academy that teaches children of ages 5-16+ the 3 essential disciplines needed in any area of Performing Arts; Singing, Dancing and Acting.

 Split by age groups, the classes are run over three hours dedicating an hour each to the three core skills.
-Under Gareth and Wendy Gates’ direction, the team of top quality teachers use creative and dynamic teaching to train each class member to the best of their own ability.
-Gareth sometimes visits GA to take a lesson himself!
+Under Gareth and Faye’s direction, the team of top quality teachers use creative and dynamic teaching to train each class member to the best of their own ability.
+Gareth and/or Faye get to classes most weeks and are very hands on in the teaching of their students.

 The Fostering Network is the UK’s leading charity for anyone with a personal or professional interest in foster care, with a membership of more than 56,000 foster carers, almost all local authorities and health and social services trusts in the UK, as well as independent fostering providers and local foster care associations.